1. Will facemasks have to be worn?

 It’s very important that we all take care of each other as we are one community.
 A large part of this is keeping your children home if they are sick or if anyone in your household is sick.
 Learn more about West Hartford Public School’ COVID-19 health protocols.

 If your child is fully vaccinated they do not need to quarantine as long as they do not have any COVID-19 symptoms.
-We strongly recommend that they receive a COVID-19 test within 3-5 days after the last contact and be masked in public for at least 14 days from the last contact.
+CDC strongly recommends that they receive a COVID-19 test within 3-5 days after the last contact and monitor daily for symptoms for at least 14 days from the last contact.

-If unvaccinated, your child will be directed to quarantine for 10 days from the last date of exposure or after 7 days with a documented negative COVID test result at day 5 or later.
+If unvaccinated, your K-12 child will be directed to quarantine for 5 days from last date of exposure to a positive covid case.
+They can test on day 5 and if negative and no symptoms can return on day 6 wearing a mask for day 6-10.
+If you elect not to or can not wear a mask the quarantine is 10 days.
 For either quarantine period continue daily symptom monitoring through day 14 after last exposure.
 If any symptoms develop you should contact the school and your health provider.
 The ill or quarantining individual should isolate as much as possible and be masked around other family members to proactively prevent any potential virus spread.

 No. The right to privacy of any individual cannot and will not be compromised.
 It is also important to explain to our children that anyone can get sick, it is not someone’s fault if they are, and we need to treat them with kindness, not ridicule.
 People over the years have wanted us to turn over the names of those who had lice; we did not then, and we will not now with COVID 19, as it would break the law.
-We will continue to send general notifications for positive COVID-19 cases and update student and staff cases on our COVID-19 Dashboard.
+We will continue to update student and staff cases on our COVID-19 Dashboard.

-The Department of Public Health and the West Hartford/Bloomfield Health District will continue to monitor case prevalency and will make determinations, possibly on a local basis, about a prudent course of action.
+The Department of Public Health and the West Hartford/Bloomfield Health District will continue to monitor case prevalence and will make determinations, possibly on a local basis, about a prudent course of action.